 - It Reduces Itchiness: If you ever get into a patch of poison ivy, peppermint oil can make all the difference.
 Combine it with lavender oil to create a cooling, soothing, and aromatic anti-itch treatment.

 - It Keeps Bugs Away: You can use peppermint oil as a natural way to keep ticks, ants, spiders, mosquitoes, lice, and other nasties away.
-Use it as part of a natural flea and tick treatment to keep your pets insect free (and smelling great).
+Use it as part of a natural flea and tick treatment to keep your pets insect free (and smelling great). *The ASPCA recommends checking with a veterinarian before using peppermint oil on on around cats.

 - It’s Easy on the Stomach: If peppermint is known for one thing, it’s known for its ability to calm the stomach.
 If you suffer from nausea, a few drops of peppermint essential oil can help to ease your discomfort.
 Rub a drop or two behind your ears or add some to a diffuser for gentle, natural relief.
 Peppermint tea is equally good for the stomach, and makes a great remedy for bloating and indigestion.